The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Deborah said that while she is careful about what she signs, it is difficult to know if the permits included a credit check.

-“When you go to the hospital, you just sign an electronic form, you fill in your name and have no idea what you are signing,” she said.
+“When you go to the hospital, you just sign an electronic form, you put your name in and you have no idea what you’re signing,” she said.

-Experian Health is Deborah's report credit check service.
+Experian Health is Deborah's report credit checking service.
 Its parent company is Experian, a consumer credit reporting company.
-The service provides various tools for managing and analyzing customer data.
-Experian Health promises on its website that it "can help organizations predict missed appointments, medication non-adherence and patient treatment trajectory over time."
+The service provides various tools for managing and analyzing client data.
+On its website, Experian Health promises that it "can help organizations predict missed appointments, medication non-adherence, and a patient's treatment trajectory over time."

 In a 2018 contract document between Experian Health and the San Francisco Department of Public Health, the company says it will test coverage options for uninsured patients and use soft credit checks to "financially check patients."
 Its patient verification service has a “digital risk assessment” for fraud detection.